rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 ---------------------------------------

 .. warning::
     Data in your S3 buckets is backed up using 'object versioning'.
 This feature is **NOT** automatically enabled for you at creation of a new bucket.
-This can be done in Ronin shortly after you create new object storage.
+This can be done in Ronin shortly after you create new object storage, we reccomend following this guide from Ronin on how to manage your buckets: `Working with Object Storage <https://blog.ronin.cloud/object-storage/>`__

 Any changes to a file after its initial creation will form a new version, allowing you to browse through the old ones should you need to revert to an earlier point in time.